-- 1. Understand different notions of asymptotic complexity

-2. Find about and infer the practical implications of asymptotic notations 3. know and use basic and advanced graph algorithms 4.
+1. Understand different notions of asymptotic complexity 2.
+Find about and infer the practical implications of asymptotic notations 3. know and use basic and advanced graph algorithms 4.
 Analyse the difference between the dynamic programming concept and a greedy approach 5.
 Implement, analyze, and compare algorithm

 1. Identify the different notions of asymptotic complexity and determine the asymptotic complexity of algorithms including the solving of recurrence relations 2.
 Able to determine the practical implications of asymptotic notations.
-3. Describe and use basic and advanced graph algorithms including DFS, BFS, and Bellman Ford 4.
+3. Describe and use basic and advanced graph algorithms includinlg DFS, BFS, and Bellman Ford 4.
 Analyse the difference between the dynamic programming concept and a greedy approach 5.
-Implement, analyze, and compare various algorithms
+Implement, analyze, and compare algorithms

 Elementary Algorithmic: Introduction, Problems and instances, The efficiency of algorithms, Average and worst-case analyses, What is an elementary operation, why look for efficiency.
+Asymptotic Notation: Introduction, A notation for "the order of".
+Other asymptotic notation

 Asymptotic Notation: Introduction, A notation for "the order of", Other asymptotic notation, Conditional asymptotic notation, Asymptotic notation with several parameters, Operations on asymptotic notation.
 (8L)